Black beans with sofrito is a classic Latin American dish is that makes a quick and satisfying weeknight dinner. This one is naturally vegan.

 - Season with salt and pepper, then stir in the optional cilantro or parsley and serve over or alongside rice.

-If you like black beans, you might also enjoy …
+If you like black beans with rice, you might also enjoy …

 Here are lots more easy vegan main dishes.